DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/log_collection.md

 DatadogSdk.instance.logs?.error("An error was met!");
 ```

-You can also create additional loggers with the `createLogger` method:
+You can create additional loggers using the `createLogger` method:

 ```dart
 final myLogger = DatadogSdk.instance.createLogger(